-- Carey did not cause Ms S's loss.
-It is very likely that she was extremely keen to proceed with the investment in order to release the funds and receive the inducement payment.
-She would have found a way to invest even if Carey had not been dealing with CL&P or if it had not been accepting Store First investments. - My provisional decision asserts that Carey cannot argue that another SIPP provider might legitimately have accepted Ms S's investment instruction.
+- Carey did not cause Mr B's loss.
+It is very likely that he was extremely keen to proceed with the investment in order to release the funds and receive the inducement payment.
+He would have found a way to invest even if Carey had not been dealing with CL&P or if it had not been accepting Store First investments. - My provisional decision asserts that Carey cannot argue that another SIPP provider might legitimately have accepted Mr B's investment instruction.
 This implies that a SIPP provider could not properly have accepted an instruction by a customer to place funds in this perfectly legal investment, even if the customer had been sophisticated and fully informed (and indeed even if the customer had been wealthy and with a high risk appetite).
-This reasoning must be flawed. - Had Carey informed Ms S that it would not accept business from CL&P and asked her how she wished to proceed, the available evidence indicates Ms S would have gone ahead with the investment. - Ms S claims that she was cold called by CL&P but has not said how it got his contact details.
-It is likely Ms S provided her details with the purpose of being contacted by a firm such as CL&P. It is more accurate to say Ms S instigated the relationship and was not cold called.
-And whether Ms S instigated the relationship is a key factor in understanding Ms S's mindset in dealing with her pension and determining the actions she was likely to take. - Ms S has not said she would not have proceeded if she had been aware of the tax consequences of the incentive payment only that she might have thought twice about it.
-Ms S does not say she would not have proceeded with the investment.
-And in any event Ms S should have questioned the legitimacy of the incentive payment.
-It is questionable whether she would really have given up the opportunity to obtain the incentive payment because of the FSA notice. - Even if another provider might have reached the same conclusions as I find Carey should have, the evidence suggests that Ms S was determined to proceed with the Store First investment and another SIPP provider could properly have accepted that investment.
+This reasoning must be flawed. - Mr B claims that he was either cold called by CL&P or e-mailed but has not said how it got his contact details.
+It is likely Mr B provided his details with the purpose of being contacted by a firm such as CL&P. It is more accurate to say Mr B instigated the relationship and was not cold called.
+And whether Mr B instigated the relationship is a key factor in understanding Mr B's mindset in dealing with his pension and determining the actions he was likely to take. - Mr B should have questioned the legitimacy of the incentive payment. - While Mr B states that he would not have had anything to do with the pension transfer had he known Mr Wright was subject to an FSA alert, this is open to question because - Mr B was not told what the alert said.
+It must, at the least, be questionable whether he would really have given up that opportunity because of the FSA Notice. - Even if another provider might have reached the same conclusions as I find Carey should have, the evidence suggests that Mr B was determined to proceed with the Store First investment and another SIPP provider could properly have accepted that investment.
 In those circumstances, the outcome would have been the same as it was.